 For more information about multidimensional data, see An overview of multidimensional raster data.

-Some of the multidimensional analysis tools are also available with the Spatial Analyst extension.
+Multidimensional analysis tools are available with the ArcGIS Image Analyst extension.
 For more information, see An overview of the Multidimensional Analysis tools in ArcGIS Image Analyst.
 Additional multidimensional tools are available in the Multidimension toolbox.

-Not all functionality on the tab requires the Image Analyst extension.
+Not all functionality on the tab requires the Image Analyst or Spatial Analyst extension.
 Tools in the Multidimension toolbox do not require an additional extension license.

 Multidimensional analysis geoprocessing tools and raster functions